senmaoy/FID-with-Fine-tuned-Inception/README.md

 ### Note that the code will produce higher FID score than using weight without finetuning
 For example, RAT-GAN scores 13.91 with this code.
 But using inception weight without finetuning , RAT-GAN scores 10.21.

+This is because stackGAN fine-tuned the inception weights on CUB, which makes FID to be more aware of the difference of bird images.
+According to my experience, when the FID grows smaller, this code better distinguishes the image quality.

 ### First download inception_finetuned_models from StackGAN https://drive.google.com/file/d/0B3y_msrWZaXLMzNMNWhWdW0zVWs/view?resourcekey=0-gBxxw4fU6ikmNtkfFSQALw